 The vast majority of people head to the coast here and use a vacation rental service – if resorts are your thing this isn’t the place for your vacation.

 Cameron’s family runs a few Airbnb’s in Carolina Beach.
 They are amazing, a good value, and his mom even has the Superhost status.
-Check them both out here and here.
-After Hurricane Florence the beach condo received extensive flooding, it’s still standing but needs a renovation – should be open for 2019 summer.
+Check them out here, they will ensure you are close to all the best things to do in Carolina Beach!

 Plan and Pack for Carolina Beach